oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 **Project Description:**

-We want to package Oppia as a Docker container so that new contributors can get started by running `docker-compose up -d` after cloning the repository to install all the dependencies and start the local development server.
+We want to package Oppia as a Docker container so that new contributors can get started by running `make up` after cloning the repository to install all the dependencies and start the local development server.
 This will be much easier than the current installation process, which is often painful to troubleshoot.
-Docker will also let us speed up test runs on GitHub Actions by caching the Docker image.

 Requirements:

+* Installation:

+  * All installations should happen via Docker files.
+Please avoid using any other scripts.
+  * You should use Docker compose V2 (since compose V1 has been deprecated ([source](https://www.docker.com/blog/announcing-compose-v2-general-availability/))) and Compose file V3.
+  * You should create a Makefile that supports the following Make commands:

+    * make run-offline: Starts the Oppia server without checking dependencies.
+Should not require internet access.
+    * make run: Sets up and starts the Oppia server.
+Also runs the steps in “make update-pip-and-npm-packages”.
+    * make install-dependencies: Installs all the necessary dependencies (redis, App Engine, pip libraries, npm libraries, etc.), but does NOT start the server.
+This does NOT include performing the steps from “make update-pip-and-npm-packages”.
+    * make update-pip-and-npm-packages: Updates the locally-installed pip and npm packages to match the versions specified in dependency specification files (e.g. packages.json).
+Should check that the dependencies match the versions specified in the currently checked-out commit.
+If they do not, the correct versions should be installed.
+    * make clean: Cleans the entire setup.
+Deletes all the dependencies.
+    * make terminal: Opens a terminal accessing the Oppia environment built using Docker. **Note**: The tests will be run in the standard way (e.g. python -m scripts.run_frontend_tests) from the Docker terminal after running the “make terminal” command.

-* Setup should be quick and easy.
-For example, a user might need to:
+  * The Setup should be quick and easy.
+It should follow the following steps

-  - Install Docker
+    * Install Docker Desktop
-  - Clone oppia/oppia
+    * Clone oppia/oppia
-  - Run `docker-compose up -d`
-* The setup should be independent of the OS or platform it is run on.
-* The setup should not exceed the 8GB RAM requirement for Oppia on any platform for which we have supported installation instructions.
-* It should be easy for a user to update their installation to the current dependency versions.
-* It should be easy to reset the environment, for example if the internet connection fails and so a dependency is only partly installed.
+    * Run `make install-dependencies`
+    * Run `make run`

+  * The setup should work the same way on Ubuntu, Mac (both M1 and Intel chip) and Windows.
+In all these platforms, the setup should use no more than 8GB RAM.
   * Developers should be able to run tests, use git (e.g. switch branches, push changes, and checkout commits), and use all the other development tools we document in the wiki.
 The interface for doing so should undergo only minimal changes.
-* Maintainers should be able to easily upgrade Oppia’s dependencies (e.g. change requirements.in to specify updated versions) and check that the local server still works.
-When those updates are merged into develop, all developers should be smoothly upgraded to the new versions.
+  * All dependency management should be handled by Docker and your Makefile.
+You will need to remove the current dependency-management logic from our Python scripts.

+* Dependencies for Docker installation:

+  * The Oppia developers must be easily able to update the local setup when a dependency is updated.
   * All dependencies must be pinned to a specific version and come from a trustworthy source.
-We should also verify dependency checksums before installing them.
-* All installations should happen via Docker or standard command-line tools.
-* Should use Docker compose V2 (since compose V1 has been [deprecated](https://www.docker.com/blog/announcing-compose-v2-general-availability/)).
+There should be a method to verify the checksum of each dependency that is being installed.

+* CI/CD test (GitHub actions)

+  * All CI/CD tests that require the installation of Oppia (check https://github.com/oppia/oppia/tree/develop/.github/workflows) must be migrated to use docker.
+The docker image should only be set up once, and then stored and reused (cache the docker image) for all the remaining CI/CD tests in that run.

+**What's excplicitly out of scope:**

+Here are ideas we have for the future but that you do not need to implement for this project:

+* Create a repository on Docker Hub to allow quick deployments onto a server.
+This is to deploy PRs (or the develop branch) onto a server to allow reviewers to test the changes themselves.
+The setup instructions on the server would be: Run `docker pull oppia/oppia`

 **Size of this project:** large (~350 hours)